Choosing your Top-Up Healthcare Mutuelle

 Go Online or the High-Street Mutuelle?

 The first decision to make is whether or not you feel comfortable with an online only solution for your health insurance.
-We can definitely help with this, as we have special forms on the website to request a quote from our bilingual French insurance expert.
+We can definitely help with this, as we have special forms on the website to request a quote from our bilingual insurance experts.
 Unless your French is very good, the chances are you’ll find phone conversations a bit unnerving at the start, so our advice is to to fill out as many forms as possible, and compare the quotes, is the small print in English too?

 If you have decided that a High Street presence is important, so you can see someone face-to-face, you then need to establish whether or not you’re relying on finding an English-speaker or if you’re happy to work with someone who only speaks French.
 Clearly if you’re happy to work with someone who only speaks French, your choice will be widened.
 If you are fixed on only working with an English speaker, you may well have to swallow the fact that you might be unlucky and end up paying a slight premium for that service.